cgobat/cgobat/README.md

 </details>
 <br>

-My name is Caden—I'm an undergraduate at the George Washington University studying astronomy & astrophysics.
-Much of my current coding work is data analysis (primarily in Python), using obervational data to investigate physical phenomena.
-My research interests lie in creating software analysis tools for time-dependent processes, as well as instrumentation design.
+My name is Caden—I'm an Analyst in the Space Science & Engineering Division at [Southwest Research Institute]() and a graduate of the astrophysics program at the George Washington University.
+My current work involves developing operations pipelines for space missions like [Lucy](http://lucy.swri.edu/) and [PUNCH](https://punch.space.swri.edu/).
+My past work, represented by much of the code hosted on this profile, consists mostly of data analysis (primarily in Python), using obervational data to investigate physical phenomena.
+Beyond my work at SwRI, I am also interested in the development of software analysis tools for time-dependent processes, as well as instrumentation design.
 I've done research in a number of labs and academic subjects and even worked at a telescope store.
 [Check out my LinkedIn](https://www.linkedin.com/in/cadengobat/) for more!

 <br>